 Take 3 CHOICE Modules, at least one free selection

-Political and Social Diversity is an introductory module which provides the essentials for understanding contemporary societies.
+Introduction to the Social Sciences is an introductory module which provides the essentials for understanding contemporary societies.
 You will study what the main differences between democracies and other political regime types are (the political science perspective); how the set-up of societies change over time and differ across world regions (the sociological perspective); and how mass communication systems work and which role they play in politics and society (the mass communication perspective).
 This module provides the basis from which you progress to higher-level modules in the Social Sciences.

 Take 3 CORE Modules, at least 2 from study program